Prathyusha1993/myprojects/README.md

 # My Projects

-These are some projects which I have done as part of my portfolio during my free time.
+These are some projects which I have done during my free time.

 ## Countries App